White House accused of cover-up over Trump-Ukraine call | Malay Mail

 “I learned from multiple US officials that senior White House officials had intervened to ‘lock down’ all records of the phone call, especially the official word-for-word transcript of the call that was produced,” he wrote.

-House Speaker Nancy Pelosi led a chorus of Democratic condemnation of Trump and those alleged to have hidden the call’s full transcript on a limited-access electronics record system.
+House Speaker Nancy Pelosi led Democratic condemnation of Trump and those alleged to have hidden the call’s full transcript on a limited-access electronics record system.

-“This is a cover up,” she told reporters, in language echoed by several 2020 presidential hopefuls including senators Bernie Sanders and Elizabeth Warren and Obama-era cabinet member Julian Castro.

-Trump has “betrayed his oath of office, our national security, and the integrity of our elections,” Pelosi said.
+Trump has “betrayed his oath of office, our national security, and the integrity of our elections,” Pelosi added.

 ‘Urgent concern’

-The speaker launched an official impeachment inquiry Tuesday.
-As of Thursday, a majority of the 435-seat House of Representatives, 218 Democrats and one independent, say they support the probe.
+The speaker launched an official impeachment inquiry on Tuesday.
+As of today, a majority of the 435-seat House of Representatives, 218 Democrats and one independent, said they supported the probe.

-With Washington gripped by the developments, Trump fumed over the whistleblower’s complaint and branded it a “Democrat Scam”.

-In private remarks to staff at the US mission to the United Nations, he attacked the intelligence officer as “almost a spy” and likened the whistleblower complaint to treason.
+In private remarks to staff at the US mission to the United Nations, Trump attacked the intelligence officer as “almost a spy” and likened the whistleblower complaint to treason.

 The whistleblower presented the nine-page complaint on August 12 to the inspector general of the intelligence community.

-That official, a Trump appointee, found it a credible and “urgent concern” and forwarded it to the acting Director of National Intelligence.
+That official, a Trump appointee, found it credible and of “urgent concern” and forwarded it to Joseph Maguire, the acting Director of National Intelligence.

-But DNI Joseph Maguire initially refused to deliver the complaint to Congress, raising alarm among Democrats that members of Trump’s administration were improperly protecting the president.

 Trump acknowledges he urged Ukraine to launch an anti-corruption probe against Biden — a frontrunner in the race to take on the president in the 2020 election — and Biden’s son.

-On the call Trump said he was enlisting US Attorney General Bill Barr and personal lawyer Rudy Giuliani — a private citizen — to coordinate with Ukraine officials on the investigation.
+On the call, Trump said he was enlisting US Attorney General Bill Barr and personal lawyer Rudy Giuliani — a private citizen — to coordinate with Ukrainian officials on the investigation.

-Democrats are demanding congressional testimony from Barr, who is the nation’s top law enforcement official, and Giuliani, who says he was directed to deal with Ukraine by the State Department.

 Trump has said he exerted “no pressure” on Kiev, a claim echoed by Zelensky.